Chandanathope: Economy

 The economy of town is largely dependent on small scale industries.
 The most prominent industry and largest employer is Cashew industry.
 There are also numerous sawmills, furniture works, matchstick makers etc. who are active in the town.
 There are lot of furniture shops in the town.

 The two biggest cashew companies in town are VLC Cashews established in 1957 and MARK Cashews established in 1974.
 There is also a PVC pipe manufacturing company called Traplast PVC Pipes & Chemicals by MARK Group which is operational since 1983.

-In agricultural perspective there is marginal paddy cultivation in Kaduvachira wetland and there are numerous small scale dairy farmers.
+In agricultural perspective there is marginal paddy cultivation in Kaduvachira wetland and there are numerous small scale dairy farmers and milk societies.

 Religion

-Important places of worship include the Chandanathope Juma Mosque,Mukaluvil Juma Mosque Munpala Kavu,Kuzhiyathu kavu temple Kaduvachira Sree Vana Durga Devi temple and Aayiravillan Shiva temple.
+Important places of worship include the Chandanathope Juma Mosque, Mukaluvil Juma Mosque Munpala Kavu, Kuzhiyathu kavu temple Kaduvachira Sree Vana Durga Devi temple and Aayiravillan Shiva temple.

 The major religions practiced by people of the town are Hinduism and Islam.

 Transport

 Chandanathoppe is well connected with various important towns in Kollam district through Kerala State Road Transport Corporation buses and Kollam city buses of Elampalloor route.

 National Highway 744 (India) passes through Chandanathope.
 Another major roads of Chandanathoppe are Perinad ESI Road and Chathinamkulam – Kandachira Cheepu Road.

 Chandanattop railway station is a railway station in Kollam-Shenkottai Rail route, that is located in the town.
 Kilikollur railway station is also located nearby.

 Nearest Airport- Trivandrum International Airport approx: 65 km.
 1 hour 30 mins.